 When talking about unemployment, another point that economists find worthy of attention is the education level of the unemployed workers.
 According to the Human Development Report (2010), Georgia is among the leaders with the unemployed workforce who have secondary or higher education levels.
-81% of unemployed have secondary or higher education levels.
-81% of unemployed have secondary or higher educated workforce is idle and cannot contribute to the country's economy.
+81% of unemployed have secondary or higher education.
+This means that the educated workforce is idle and cannot contribute to the country's economy.
 At the same time, according to the World Competitiveness Report (2011-2012), it is inadequately educated workforce that represents a major constraint to doing business in the country (www.weforum.org).